 About the Committee

-The Supreme Court established the Committee on Judicial Ethics Opinions (CJEO) to help inform the judiciary and the public concerning judicial ethics topics.
+The Supreme Court established the Committee on Judicial Ethics Opinions (CJEO) to help inform the judiciary and the public about judicial ethics.
 (Cal.
 Rules of Court, rule 9.80.)
-CJEO publishes formal advisory opinions, issues confidential written opinions, and provides oral advice on proper judicial conduct pursuant to the California Code of Judicial Ethics and other authorities.
-In providing its advisory opinions, the committee acts independently of the Supreme Court, the Commission on Judicial Performance, the Judicial Council, the Administrative Office of the Courts, and all other entities.
+CJEO publishes formal advisory opinions, issues confidential written opinions, and provides oral advice on proper judicial conduct under the California Code of Judicial Ethics.
+In providing its advisory opinions, the committee acts independently of the Supreme Court, the Commission on Judicial Performance, the Judicial Council, and all other entities.
 (Cal.
 Rules of Court, rule 9.80(b).)

 CJEO members are appointed by the Supreme Court as part of its constitutional responsibility to guide the conduct of judges and judicial candidates (Cal.
 Const., art.
 VI, § 18, subd. (m)).
-The court appoints members to CJEO who have a strong background in judicial ethics and diverse courtroom experience.
-CJEO’s current members are judicial officers who have served in courts of various sizes throughout the state.
+The court appoints members to CJEO with a strong background in judicial ethics and diverse courtroom experience.
+CJEO’s current members include judicial and subordinate judicial officers who have serving in courts of various sizes throughout the state and one retired judge.

 Recent Committee Activity